[masterslider alias="ms-1-1"]

 It may also be possible to tailor the properties of white reflective coatings to create superior performance.
 An ideal coating would be very reflective across the entire solar spectrum, while being very emissive in the long infrared region so that heat is readily re-emitted.
 Research shows promise in this area.
 One specialty coating, used to coat astronomical observatory domes, has a 98% solar reflectivity–so high that the temperature of the material is only slightly higher than air temperature under moderate solar intensity.
 Thus, it may be possible to tailor the composition of roof coatings to further optimize their performance.

-This home owner chose white Sno-Coat® for a unique beautiful look…It also must be the coolest home in Durban
+This home owner chose white for a unique and beautiful look…It also must be the coolest home in Durban

 Lifestyles are changing as a result of climate change, and this is creating a blueprint for more energy-efficient homes of the future.
 Property players believe climate proofing will soon be a requirement in order to sell homes.